-Gian-Claudia Sciara is Assistant Professor of Community and Regional Planning.
-She researches and writes about transportation and land use decisionmaking in intergovernmental contexts, and regional institutions are a longstanding focus of her work.
+Gian Claudia Sciara is Assistant Professor of Community and Regional Planning and Fellow of the Hampton K. and Margaret Frye Snell Endowed Chair in Transportation.
+She researches and writes about transportation planning, policy, and decisionmaking, particularly as relates to transportation finance and to connections between transportation and land use.
+Regional transportation institutions are a longstanding focus of her work.

-Dr. Sciara earned a Ph.D. in City and Regional Planning from the University of California, Berkeley, a Master of Urban and Regional Planning from UCLA, and a B.A. from Columbia University.
-She is an AICP certified city planner who served in the private, public and non-profit sectors prior to pursuing graduate studies.
-Before joining The University of Texas at Austin, she held a research appointment at the University of California-Davis Institute of Transportation Studies from 2010-2016.
+Dr. Sciara teaches classes in urban public finance, transportation policy, land use and transportation, and bicycle and pedestrian planning.
+She earned a Ph.D. in City and Regional Planning from the University of California, Berkeley, a Master of Urban and Regional Planning from UCLA, and a B.A. from Columbia University.
+She is an AICP certified city planner who served in the private, public and non-profit sectors prior to pursuing the PhD.
+Before joining The University of Texas at Austin, she held a research appointment at the University of California-Davis Institute of Transportation Studies.

 - PhD, City and Regional Planning, University of California, Berkeley